greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 You can assign a resource group to one or more roles.
 If you have defined a role hierarchy, assigning a resource group to a parent role does not propagate down to the members of that role group.

-**Note:** You cannot assign a resource group that you create for an external component to a role.
+> **Note** You cannot assign a resource group that you create for an external component to a role.

 If you wish to remove a resource group assignment from a role and assign the role the default group, change the role's group name assignment to `NONE`.
 For example: